Tamar Braxton Breaks Down During ‘Painful’ Performance Amid Divorce, Domestic Abuse Allegations [Video]

 Tamar Braxton appeared visibly emotional during a stunning performance of her raw new single “Blind” at the 2017 Soul Train Awards, which aired last night (November 26) on VH1.
-Tamar looked to be close to tears as she sang the powerful balled, just weeks after she announced her divorce from husband Vince Herbert as her mom, Evelyn Braxton, claimed Vince had both allegedly physically and mentally abused her throughout their marriage.
+Tamar looked to be close to tears as she sang the powerful ballad, just weeks after she announced her divorce from husband Vince Herbert as her mom, Evelyn Braxton, claimed Vince had both allegedly physically and mentally abused her throughout their marriage.

 Tamar stunned at the award show, which took place earlier this month, as she took to the stage dressed in all black to perform the track about infidelity.